Business Intelligence Predictions for 2009

-For the same reason, hosted and subscription-based services will largely replace premises-based tools and platforms.
+For the same reason, hosted and subscription-based services will largely replace on premises–based tools and platforms.

 In a soft economy, any on-demand pay-as-you-go offering becomes more attractive across all customer segments.
 Just as important, the increasing scalability, performance, flexibility, and availability demands on the enterprise BI infrastructure are spurring many users to consider outsourced offerings.

 Federated data environments will be adopted as the means to cure the problems with decentralized information scattered throughout the enterprise.
 IT organizations, in turn, will supplement their enterprise data warehouses by beefing up their enterprise information integration middleware and semantic virtualization layers.